-CONNECTICUT AVENUE SECURITIES, Series 2023-R06 Notes Due July 2043
+CONNECTICUT AVENUE SECURITIES, Series 2023-R08 Notes Due October 2043

-Offered Notes: The Class 1M-1, Class 1M-2, Class 1B-1 and Class 1B-2 Notes.
-The Class 1M-2 Notes and Class 1B-1 Notes are
+Offered Notes: The Class 1M-1, Class 1M-2 and Class 1B-1 Notes.
+The Class 1M-2 Notes and Class 1B-1 Notes are Classes of

-Classes of RCR Notes.
-The Class 1B-2 Notes are a Class of Exchangeable Notes.
-These Notes may be exchanged for other Classes of Notes and vice versa in the combinations set forth on Schedule I. Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable Notes.
-The Offered Notes and the other
+RCR Notes.
+These Notes may be exchanged for other Classes of Notes and vice versa in the combinations set forth on Schedule I. Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable

-Exchangeable and RCR Notes are referred to as the "Notes."
+Notes.
+The Offered Notes and the other Exchangeable and RCR Notes are referred to as the "Notes."